 Can you talk us through what a typical working day is like for you?

-There is no “typical” day as I never quite know when an inquiry is going to come for my colour consulting services and that could be from any industry utilising colour.
+There is no “typical” day as I never quite know when an enquiry is going to come for my colour consulting services and that could be from any industry utilizing colour.
 I also write books about colour (working on my tenth), do colour forecasting, deliver seminars world-wide and teach colour usage for career development so my schedule is very diversified.